anoldhsh/anoldhsh.github.io/_pages/1about.md

 ---
 layout: page
-title: About
+title: ABOUT
-permalink: /about/
+permalink: /ABOUT/
-image: 01.jpg
+image: About.jpeg
 ---

 Hello!
 My name is Hwang Seok-hyun and I am currently pursuing a master's degree in the Intelligent Robotics Program at GIST University in Korea.
 My research interests lie in the field of Human-Computer Interaction and Virtual/Augmented Reality systems.
 Specifically, I am interested in exploring the interactions between humans and VR/AR systems, and how we can create more realistic and immersive experiences through the use of hardware devices.